Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-lane-pixel methods are defined in the LaneProcessor class of the  ".\lany.py" file.
+lane-pixel methods are defined in the LaneProcessor class of the  [./lany.py](https://github.com/Rajat-Roy/CarND-Advanced-Lane-Lines/edit/master/lany.py) file.
 I used the find_lane_pixels to find the fist set of lane pixels, which uses the window technique to find pixels from thresholded binary image and fits a second order polynomial.

-Then I used the search_around_poly method to find the lane pixels of the subsequent frames using previous fits and get new fits.
+Then I used the search_around_poly() method to find the lane pixels of the subsequent frames using previous fits and get new fits.

 To verify that it is working as expected I tested it on a test image in the 7th code cell of the ipynb notebook as follows: